Ze1598/Scrape-Worten/README.md

 -(may 10th 2018) Updated the repository with the same content I added previously for the Catalog file, except this time the files are relative to the Daily Sales file.

+-(may 12th 2018) Updated the files to have a more normalized in file naming but also in file structure.
+I have also added "XML_HTML_CSS/app_interface.py".
+You can use just the file because, has the name implies, it is an interface to use the application.

 External references: